Android-Emulation-Testing/Android-Emulation-Testing.github.io/index.md

 #### Failure Scene Capture

-We have provided the source code of captureing failure scene mentioned in our paper in the [`capture` folder](https://github.com/Android-Emulation-Testing/code-and-data/tree/main/capture).
+We have provided the source code of the failure scene capture mechanisms mentioned in our paper in the [`capture` folder](https://github.com/Android-Emulation-Testing/code-and-data/tree/main/capture).

 #### Enhancements